What Support Are You Entitled To As A Carer? - Surewise

 Young carers are still able to request a carer’s assessment, but your rights will be considered differently to a carer who is over 18.

-As a carer under 18, your local council is duty-bound to identify young carers in the area, and assess the impact of providing care on the child.
+As a carer under 18, your local council is duty-bound to identify young carers in the area and assess the impact of providing care on the child.
 A carer’s assessment for young carers will consider whether it is appropriate for you to continue providing care and if you wish to do so, as well as considering education, training, work, and other activities a young carer may wish to have time to take part in.

-If you are a young carer and would like further support in your role, contact your local council to request that your needs and role as a carer is reviewed to ensure you are getting the support you need.
+If you are a young carer and would like further support in your role, contact your local council to request that your needs and role as a carer be reviewed to ensure you are getting the support you need.
 Find out more about support for young carers via Carers UK.

 If you’re a self-employed carer, own an organisation that employs carers, or receive direct payments to hire your own care, you would benefit from carer’s insurance to cover you should anything happen while working.